AssTractionHero/cytube/docs/cytube-3-wiki.md

 Throttle chat | Enables a flood filter that will limit how quickly a user can send chat messages.

 ### Restricting New Accounts from Chat (New in 3.0)
-With the rising availability and popularity of VPNs and proxies, dedicated trolls may often come back again and again with a new proxy after being IP banned and continue spamming.
-In order to combat this, a new feature has been added to make it more difficult to rejoin quickly and continue spamming.
+With the rising availability and popularity of VPNs and proxies, dedicated trolls may often return repeatedly and quickly with a new proxy to continue flooding the chat after being IP banned.
+In order to combat this, a new feature has been added to make it more difficult to rejoin quickly and continue to spam.
 Channel moderators now have the ability to configure 2 different settings:

       Setting | Description
       --------|------------